Love. Life. Here.

 From beautiful sandy beaches and glorious sunsets to outstanding fishing, historical landmarks and hundreds of shops and restaurants, Ventura has it all.
-Click on each of the highlights below to see more about the features that make Ventura “a great place to live.”
+Read about each of the highlights below to learn more about the things that make Ventura “a great place to live.”

 Beaches